Essential Steps to Survive a Nuclear Event

 • After the shock wave passes, get inside the nearest but best-suited shelter location (like a basement or the middle of a building) for protection from potential fallout.

-• You may have 10 minutes or more before the fallout arrives to find an adequate shelter, depending on how close you are to the blast.
+• You may have 10 minutes or more before the fallout arrives to find adequate shelter, depending on how close you are to the blast.

 • Be inside before the fallout arrives.